imcolecodes/what-do-I-do-here-/README.md

 Guess what?
 Another unproductive day for me!
 But hey, it's a weekend so I'm giving  myself a break, I'll get back on monday.
 (6.7.25 9:08pm)

 Well another unproductive day but I just finished 2 lessons in the data visualization course on fCC.
 (6.8.25 9:12pm)

+So I was still unproductive today, but I am cramming stuff right now in freecodecamp.
+I was initially continuing the data visualization course but I gave up because even after looking at the hint and coppying it, my code still does not pass.
+Before I could completely lose my mind I dropped that and went to the responsive web design course.
+I kind of understand html more because I did try (and almost finished) the html lesson in the certified full stack dev program in fCC which I dropped back then to try relational database.
+But the course I'm doing right now (the responsive web dev) integrated html and css so this might take me awhile.
+(6.9.25 9:18pm)